Postmodern architecture: Postmodernism in Europe

 While postmodernism was best known as an American style, notable examples also appeared in Europe.
 In 1991 Robert Venturi completed the Sainsbury Wing of the National Gallery in London, which was modern but harmonized with the neoclassical architecture in and around Trafalgar Square.
 The German-born architect Helmut Jahn (1940–2021) constructed the Messeturm skyscraper in Frankfurt, Germany, a skyscraper adorned with the pointed spire of a medieval tower.

 One of the early postmodernist architects in Europe was James Stirling (1926–1992).
 He was a first critic of modernist architecture, blaming modernism for the destruction of British cities in the years after World War II.
 He designed colorful public housing projects in the postmodern style, as well as the Neue Staatsgalerie in Stuttgart, Germany (1977–1983) and the Kammertheater in Stuttgart (1977–1982), as well as the Arthur M. Sackler Museum at Harvard University in the United States.

 One of the most visible examples of the postmodern style in Europe is the SIS Building in London by Terry Farrell (1994).
 The building, next to the Thames, is the headquarters of the British Secret Intelligence Service.
 In 1992, Deyan Sudjic described it in The Guardian as an "epitaph for the 'architecture of the eighties. ...
 It's a design which combines high seriousness in its classical composition with a possible unwitting sense of humour.
 The building could be interpreted equally plausibly as a Mayan temple or a piece of clanking art deco machinery'.

+The Belgian architectural firm Atelier d'architecture de Genval is renowned for its pioneering work in postmodern architecture in Belgium, particularly in Brussels with major realizations such as the Espace Leopold complex which includes the European Parliament, and other like the Euroclear Building, recalling for most of them the American postmodernist style.

 The Italian architect Aldo Rossi (1931–1997) was known for his postmodern works in Europe, the Bonnefanten Museum in Maastricht, the Netherlands, completed in 1995.
 Rossi was the first Italian to win the most prestigious award in architecture, the Pritzker Prize, in 1990.
 He was noted for combining rigorous and pure forms with evocative and symbolic elements taken from classical architecture.

 The Spanish architect Ricardo Bofill (born 1939) is also known for his early postmodern works, including a residential complex in the form of a castle with red walls at Calp on the coast of Spain (1973) and the social housing complex Les Espaces d'Abraxas (1983) in Noisy-le-Grand, France.

 The works of Austrian architect Friedensreich Hundertwasser (1928–2000) are occasionally considered a special expression of postmodern architecture.